schapi-create/apidoc-rpc-uat/md_files/README.md

 ## API overview and usage

-This document explain the usage of the **RP** **Controller** API.
+This document explain the usage of the **RP-C** API.

-This API allows to get BACnet objects and properties from RP Controller.
+This API allows to get BACnet objects and properties from RP-C.

-Please note that you need to configure web api feature on RP Controller to use this API.
+Please note that you need to configure web api feature on RP-C to use this API.
 Contact your Schneider Electric **??** for more information.

 ***Note: need to know who to contact more information***

-This document provides a general tutorial for users who want to consume the RP Controller API.
+This document provides a general tutorial for users who want to consume the RP-C API.

 ## How it works

-Thanks to this API, a Schneider Electric partner can remotely have access to BACnet objects and properties on RP Controller.
+Thanks to this API, a Schneider Electric partner can remotely have access to BACnet objects and properties on RP-C.

-Of course, this partner need to enable web api feature on RP controller.
+Of course, this partner need to enable web api feature on RP-C.

 <img src="https://www.se.com/us/en/assets/739/media/176145/1200/SpaceLogic-IP-Controllers-IC-1360x775.jpg" style="zoom:50%;" />